ask0ldd/P6-React/README.md

 A few weeks later, I decided to redesign most of the components without drifting too far from the original prototype.

-Here is the working version of this redesign : https://ask0ldd.github.io/P6-Redesign/
+My redesign is accessible through this second repo : https://ask0ldd.github.io/P6-Redesign/